Organizing Committee Members

 Katherine Hughes-Fraitekh is one of the three co-founders of Solidarity 2020 and Beyond and its current Director.
 She is an expert on peace building, social justice movements and nonviolent strategy and resistance.
 She trains, convenes, and researches hundreds of grassroots activists and nonviolent campaigns and movements struggling for peace, self-determination, women’s rights, economic and environmental justice, and immigrant rights in Africa, Asia, Middle East, Europe, Latin America and North America.
 Over the last 10 years, she has traveled to 75 countries, invited by organizers and activists, to provide training and education, strategic planning, capacity building and solidarity for social justice movements.
 She was a 2020 Rotary Peace Fellow at the Chulalongkorn University in Thailand and, upon return, co-founded Solidarity 2020 and Beyond, an international network of grassroots activists, journalists and scholars supporting nonviolent movements.
 She provides consultancy expertise for the Global Fund for Women, the EU Peace Initiative in Palestine/Israel, Women in the Peace Process in Afghanistan, curriculum development, training, and strategic planning support for Action Aid projects with African Youth Movement and Afresist.
 Ms. Hughes-Fraitekh is Co-Founder and Co-Coordinator for the Sukat Group, Inc. a non-profit supporting start-ups and humanitarian projects based in Ramallah, Palestine through connection to capacity building, funding, and entrepreneurial resources.
 She is currently on the board of the Free Laos Campaign and Day Africa, Kenya.
 Ms. Hughes-Fraitekh is also a grassroots activist involved in anti-racism, anti-Islamophobia, anti-militarism, gun control, immigrant and women’s rights and Palestinian human rights organizing in the US.
 She provides commentary on international news programs and teaches classes on movement building and Palestine/Israel.

 Steve Chase is the Assistant Director of Solidarity 2020 and Beyond, as well as a Contributor to Waging Nonviolence and the Minds of the Movement blog.
-His work for Solidarity 2020 and Beyond supports administration, web development, social media promotion, collaboration with the Organizing Committee, and, as well as developing and delivering training curriculum and materials for GGAN participants and others.
+His most recent book for activists is How Agent Provocateurs Harm Our Movements, which was published by ICNC Press in late 2021 and is now available as a free download, a print version, or an ebook from them.
+Steve’s work for Solidarity 2020 and Beyond supports administration, web development, social media promotion, collaboration with the Organizing Committee, and, as well as developing and delivering training curriculum and materials for GGAN participants and others.
 During his doctorate work at Antioch University, Steve completed a curriculum action research dissertation entitled, Activist Training in the Academy: Developing a Master’s Program in Environmental Advocacy and Organizing.
 The dissertation served as the conceptual blueprint for Antioch University’s master’s program in Advocacy for Social Justice and Sustainability and inspired the five-point curriculum framework of The Change Agency, a national nonviolent activist training network in Australia.
 Steve served as the Director of Antioch University’s Advocacy for Social Justice and Sustainability master’s program for twelve years.
 He taught blended online/on-campus courses in Organizing Social Movements and Campaigns; Leadership for Change; Political Economy and Sustainability; Corporate Power and Democracy; Diversity, Justice, and Inclusion; as well as several all-online classes in Nonprofit Leadership.
-Before his graduate work at Antioch University, Steve worked eight years as an editor at South End Press, a worker-managed cooperative book publisher serving academics and organizers interested in social movements, human rights, and social change strategy.
+Before his graduate work at Antioch University, Steve worked eight years as an editor at South End Press, a worker-managed cooperative publishing books serving academics and organizers interested in social movements, human rights, and social change strategy.
 Most recently, Steve was the Manager of Academic Initiatives at the International Center on Nonviolent Conflict working on publications, managing research and curriculum fellowships, online education, and co-leading regional institutes on strategic nonviolent action in Nepal and Ukraine.
-A faith-based activist, Steve is the author of Revelation and Revolution: Answering the Call to Radical Faithfulness and Boycott, Divestment, and Sanctions?
-A Quaker Zionist Rethinks Palestinian Rights.

 Program Assistant Interns